 Since 2013, Centric Community Projects have been providing ethical solutions for empty buildings.
-These solutions both meet the need of the landlord and the local community, as Centric provides workspace for charities, social enterprises and also small businesses.
-There are multiple benefits of donating your property to us, and if you have any form of Corporate Social Responsibility framework in place, donating your empty property to Centric could strongly contribute to your outcomes.
+These solutions meet both the needs of property owners and local communities, as Centric provides work space for charities, social enterprises and also small businesses.

 As well as helping a local organisation to benefit and potentially improve the area around your property, having tenants will keep your building in visible use, deterring those who may try to damage an empty building.
 Having a tenant who regularly accesses your property will also ensure that problems which may arise in the property (such as leaks) are seen and can be rectified much earlier than if the property were empty, preventing potential substantial losses.
 Lower security costs, a lower risk of dilapidation, squatters, vandalism, and often lower insurance premiums are also beneficial.